nvbogu/Natural-Language-Understanding-API/README.md

 ## NGINX

-In this section we will install a NGINX-Webserver which will make it possible to access your server with a public ip adress.
+In this section we will install a NGINX web server which will make it possible to access your server with a public ip adress.

 First we install the NGINX package by running:
 ```sh